AritraAmbudhDutta/Library-Management-System/README.md

 Happy reading and managing!!

-This program was developed by **Aritra Ambudh Dutta** as part of CS253 Course Programming Assignment offered in Semester 2024-25/II IITK.
+This program was developed by **Aritra Ambudh Dutta** as part of CS253 Course Programming Assignment offered in Semester 2024-25/II at IIT Kanpur.